AnkitJha13/Book-Store/README.md

 - Create a new branch for your feature or bug fix.
 - Make your changes and test thoroughly.
 - Submit a pull request explaining your changes.

+# Contact
+If you have any questions or suggestions, feel free to reach out to the me .

+- Name: ANKIT KUMAR JHA
+- Email: ankitjha1403@gmail.com
+Thank you for using our TastyBites application!